LuvaiCutlerywala/file-to-packet-parser/resources/Packet-File-Format.md

 sort of like assembly comments.
 To note, the payload is not delimited by the semicolons.

 ### Validation data ###
-To reiterate, each piece of validation data is enclosed by semicolons, in the form ;<data>;
+To reiterate, each piece of validation data is enclosed by semicolons, in the form ;data_here;
 - __Sequence Number__ : As the sequence number is vital to recreating the file, it is the first item.
 - __Timestamp__ : The timestamp is a UNIX timestamp, which is the number of seconds elapsed from 1 January 1970, midnight.